NGINX is now part of F5. See why we’re better together.

 In addition to the application benefits provided by NGINX Plus, DataposIT is also utilizing NGINX Controller—a centralized management platform (with GUI) to monitor all NGINX Plus instances in the new distributed system architecture.
 This gives NASCOP IT significant actionable insights into the overall health of the infrastructure and application, enabling them to proactively manage and troubleshoot problems before they turn into significant incidents.

-Replacing Apache web servers and F5 load balancers with NGINX Plus has not only improved application performance and stability, and saved on immediate and long-term operating costs.
+Replacing Apache web servers and augmenting F5 load balancers with NGINX Plus has not only improved application performance and stability, and saved on immediate and long-term operating costs.
 It has also facilitated the migration of key health information software systems to the cloud.
-NGINX Plus is as powerful, but more nimble and flexible than, rigid, hardware-based load balancers, and unlike them is easily deployable in the cloud.
+NGINX Plus provides a powerful, nimble, and flexible load balancing solution that is easily deployable in the cloud.
 Implementing the new application architecture took little more than a day for each of the key health systems.

 Significantly Better Performance